baileye/azure-machine-learning-pixstor-siggraph/README.md

 - [azureobjectdetection.py](azureobjectdetection.py)
    - [Object Detection](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/python-tutorial-od)
 - [azureOcr.py](azureOcr.py)
     - Plugin that uses the Azure [Computer Vision API](https://azure.microsoft.com/en-gb/services/cognitive-services/computer-vision/) to detect text in images.
-The text is added to the metadat for the image enabling that text to be searchable in the PixStor UI.
+The text is added to the metadata for the image enabling that text to be searchable in the PixStor UI.

 # Instructions